 Orientation of the campus opens southward, maximizing diurnal cycles in all of Nebraska’s four seasons.
 From higher elevations, it also offers sweeping views of Heartwood Preserve, the adjacent 500-acre mixed-use development.
 Mobility connections within the development and the nearby 144th Street shared-use trail will offer multimodal commuting options.

-Anticipated to open in 2021, Carson headquarters will establish dramatic new cityscapes in West Omaha while providing a workplace custom tailored for Carson’s unique business and culture.
+The new headquarters establishes dramatic new cityscapes in West Omaha while providing a workplace custom tailored for Carson’s unique business and culture.

 Inspiration: Design Architect Jonathan Fliege and Carson CEO Ron Carson discuss design concept “Ascend”